 So … can you get a DUI on a bicycle?

-Jumping on a bike with your blood alcohol levels through the roof may get you in legal trouble of a different kind.
+Jumping on a bike with your blood alcohol levels through the roof may can still you in legal can also get you in trouble of a different kind.
 If you’re biking drunk and wreaking havoc (hurting others, damaging property), you’re basically asking for an officer to pick you up.
 Sure, the DUI/DWI charges might be weak, but that doesn’t mean you can’t be charged with something else, like negligence or public intoxication, in the process.

 Still considering biking drunk?
 Make sure you know the answer to the question, “How long does a DWI stay on your record?”
 (Hint: it’s longer than you’ll want it to.)

 What if a bike is your only means of transportation?

 As we’ve just discussed, it is possible although unlikely in Texas, to get a DWI from riding drunk on your bicycle.
 However, it’s still wise to avoid biking drunk if you can.
 Here are a few tips to keep in mind:

 - Order an Uber, Lyft, or taxi.
 A few dollars now is better than a DUI/DWI later.
 (Here’s a refresher on the DUI vs. DWI in Texas, should you need it).